sebastien-mariaux/sebastien-mariaux/README.md

 - 👋 Hi, I’m @sebastien-mariaux, a freelance developer based in France.
-- 👀 I’m interested in web development, samba, politics and all kind of (more or less useful) stuff.
+- 👀 I’m interested in web development, samba,  photography, and lots of other things.
-- 🌱 I’m currently learning Rust, check out my last project : List-it!
-Also I have started learning React a few month ago.
-- Also Learning Go!
 - 💞️ I’m looking to collaborate on cool projects with cool teams, I'm happy to dscuss it with you!
 - 📫 How to reach me : https://www.linkedin.com/in/sebastienmariaux/
 - Apparently, Latex is my main language :grimacing: